Rajarshi Mukherjee

 I am an Associate Professor in the Department of Biostatistics at Harvard T.H.
 Chan School of Public Health.
 Previously, I was an Assistant Professor in the Division of Biostatistics at UC Berkeley following my time as a Stein Fellow in the Department of Statistics at Stanford University.
 I obtained my PhD in Biostatistics from Harvard University, advised by Prof. Xihong Lin.

 I am generally interested in understanding broad aspects of causal inference in observational studies in modern data settings, with a focus on learning about fundamental challenges in the statistical analysis of environmental mixtures and their effects on the cognitive development of children and cognitive decline in aging populations.
-My research is also motivated by learning through applications in large-scale genetic association studies, developing statistical methods to quantify the effects of climate change on human health, and understanding the effects of homelessness on human health.

 Email: rmukherj@hsph.harvard.edu